Robin Vos: Early life and education

 Vos was born in 1968, in Burlington, Wisconsin, in Racine County.
 He graduated from Burlington High School in 1986.

 Vos attended the University of Wisconsin–Whitewater, where he studied political science and public relations.
 While at Whitewater, he roomed with Reince Priebus, who later became chairman of the Republican Party of Wisconsin, chairman of the Republican National Committee, and White House chief of staff.
 In 1989, Wisconsin governor Tommy Thompson appointed Vos as a student representative on the University of Wisconsin board of regents.
 Vos graduated in 1991.

 Business career and early political career

 After graduation, Vos worked as a legislative assistant to state representatives Jim Ladwig and Bonnie Ladwig.
 In 1994, Vos was elected to the Racine county board of supervisors.
 He remained on the board for the next 10 years.
 Also in 1994, Vos worked as district director for U.S. representative Mark Neumann of Wisconsin.

 In 1996 Vos purchased the RoJos Popcorn Company in Burlington.
 In 2020, his popcorn business, Robin J. Vos Enterprises, received more than $150,000 in coronavirus relief from the Paycheck Protection Program.

 Vos has an ownership stake of $4.8 million in rental properties in Whitewater, Wisconsin.
-In 2021, Vos led Republican efforts in the Wisconsin legislature to redirect COVID-19 relief payments so that they would go directly to landlords, such as himself, rather than renters.
+In 2021, Vos led Republican efforts in the Wisconsin legislature to redirect COVID-19 relief payments so that they would go directly to landlords to help with rent relief for renters.